oatlog/oatlog/doc/report/main.typ

 @fig_background_practice_uf implements this data structure.
 Two variables `a` and `b` are equal if `find(a) == find(b)`.
 Conceptually, the union-find can be seen as a forest of rooted trees, with every tree being an equivalence class with its root being a representative.
-Every node `x` stores a pointer to its parent in `self.parents[x]`, with the root pointing to itself, which guarantess that the root can be found by chasing the pointers.
+Every node `x` stores a pointer to its parent in `self.parents[x]`, with the root pointing to itself, which guarantees that the root can be found by chasing the pointers.
 Expressed as an analogy, if we has a set of people and each person pointed to an arbitrary person who is taller than them, we could find the root (i.e. the tallest) person by following where people point until the root is found.